Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README.md

 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `ToDoListService-aspnetcore` application copied from the Azure portal.

-### Register the web app (WebApp-blazor-server)
+### Register the web app (WebApp-calls-API-blazor-server)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebApp-blazor-server`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebApp-calls-API-blazor-server`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `https://localhost:44318/`.
      > Note that there are more than one redirect URIs used in this sample.
 You'll need to add them from the **Authentication** tab later after the app has been created successfully.